Random Access Channel Coding in the Finite Blocklength Regime: Introduction

 Other relevant recent works on the MAC include the following.
-To account for massive numbers of transmitters, Chen and Guo \cite{chen2014many,chen2017capacity} introduced a notion of capacity for the multiple access scenario in which the maximal number of transmitters grows with the blocklength and an unknown subset of transmitters is active at a given time.
-They showed that time sharing, which achieves the conventional MAC capacity, is inadequate to achieve capacity in that regime.
-Sarwate and Gastpar showed in \cite{sarwate2009feedback} that rate-0 feedback, such as the feedback in our approach, does not increase the capacity of the discrete memoryless MAC.
-In compound MACs, it is possible to increase the capacity with limited feedback by using a simple training phase to estimate the channel state, though no such scheme increases that capacity beyond the rate achievable when the state is known to the encoders and the decoder \cite{sarwate2009feedback}.
+To account for massive numbers of transmitters, in \cite{chen2014many,chen2017capacity}, Chen and Guo introduce a notion of capacity for the multiple access scenario in which the maximal number of transmitters grows with the blocklength and an unknown subset of transmitters is active at a given time.
+They show that time sharing, which achieves the conventional MAC capacity, is inadequate to achieve capacity in that regime.
+In \cite{sarwate2009feedback}, Sarwate and Gastpar show that rate-0 feedback, such as the feedback in our approach, does not increase the capacity of the discrete memoryless MAC.
+In compound MACs, limited feedback can increase capacity.
+For example, one strategy uses a simple training phase to estimate the channel state and employs feedback to send the state estimate to the transmitter.
+Such schemes cannot increase the capacity beyond the rate achievable when the state is known to the encoders and the decoder \cite{sarwate2009feedback}.